Originally posted 27th November 2016

 Horizontal flooring direction

 There are certain benefits you can consider when deciding on your flooring direction, including visual tricks that can improve the look of your home.
 If the floor in which you are preparing to fit flooring is particularly narrow, laying the floorboards across the room in a horizontal fashion will help make the room look wider than it is.

 This is a good trick for narrower rooms and hallways, where space isn’t as much of a priority.
 It can help to make these types of spaces feel larger than they are so that your home feels grander, airier and, as a result, more welcoming.
 It also has the benefit of hiding the seams of the planks from view as you enter the room.

 Vertical flooring direction

-Just as laying your floor boards in a horizontal fashion can help to make the room they’re in look wider, laying your new flooring in a vertical flooring direction can help to make the space look longer than it is.
+Just as laying your floorboards in a horizontal fashion can help to make a room look wider, laying your new flooring in a vertical flooring direction can help to make the space look longer than it is.